Regaining Certification Eligibility In Obstetrics and Gynecology

 The ABOG may waive the eligibility rule or extend the eligible interval for candidates in instances of military deployment, government service, acute illness or other individual instances.
 Time spent in fellowship programs accredited by ABOG or the ACGME will not be counted as part of the eight-year eligibility interval.

-When a physician does not achieve initial certification within the eight-year period, that physician must cease from representing him/herself as being a Registered Residency Graduate, an Active Candidate, or “board eligible” for certification.
-The physician is no longer eligible for certification until completing all requirements of ABOG to regain eligibility for initial certification in Obstetrics and Gynecology.
+When a physician does not achieve certification within the eight-year period, that physician must cease from representing him/herself as being a Registered Residency Graduate, an Active Candidate, or “board eligible” for certification.
+The physician is no longer eligible for certification until completing all requirements of ABOG to regain eligibility for certification in Obstetrics and Gynecology.

 The ABOG has established a policy for achieving certification in a subspecialty after completion of an accredited fellowship program.
 That policy will be effective December 31, 2020.